 Over the years, we have worked with hundreds of newly minted RCFE administrators to make sure their facilities, policies and business strategies are setting them, and their residents up for the best possible experience.
 In that time, we’ve learned a thing or two (or six) on some of the foundational elements of what makes a successful RCFE.
 Here is what we would say our 6 most important tips for building a successful RCFE facility are…

 1. Spend Time Creating Your Team

-More than just a team, you are creating a professional business culture.
-And where that culture starts is you and your employees.
+More than just a team, you are creating a professional business culture, and where that culture starts is with you and your employees.
 Those first several hires are vital to any new venture, regardless of the industry, and especially in a care-oriented industry like this one.
-The people you choose and personalities they bring set the tone and precedent for all that is to come.
+The people you choose and the personalities they bring set the tone and precedent for all that is to come.
+Get a firm understanding of what makes a good assisted living administrator and carry those qualities over to your team.

 With everything in flux, you might be tempted to “fire drill” the hiring process in a rush to hit the ground running.
 This is never a good idea.
 We’ve all heard the phrase beggars can’t be choosers.
 In hiring, no matter the circumstances, that should never apply.
 Give yourself permission to spend time creating your team.
 Yes, your team.
 You have a vision, and it is okay to be selective on who will join you on your path to seeing it through.

 2. Choose Your Residents Wisely

-Just as you are creating a culture with your first employees, so are you building a RCFE community.
-Your first resident is your benchmark and will set the tone for your facility in ways you might not expect.
+Just as you are creating a culture with your first employees, so are you building an RCFE community.
+Your first resident is your benchmark and will set the tone for your community in ways you might not expect.
 For example, if your first resident has Alzheimer’s and has repetition tendencies, then it might be difficult to admit residents who are cognitively with it.